-Industrialisation patterns
+Industrialisation Patterns

 A point made above was the greater "industrialisation" of the US beef industry (which leads to a greater proportion of fixed costs in total costs and more inelastic responses to price changes) as a possible explanation of the general flattening out of the US cycle during more recent periods.
 This pattern has also occurred in Australia.
-The feedlot sector has expanded rapidly in the last decade and recent research has shown that feedlot supply elasticities are much more inelastic than earlier studies have found.
+The feedlot sector has expanded rapidly in the last decade and recent research has shown that feedlot supply elasticities are much more inelastic than earlier studies have found (Griffith et al. 2002).
 Also, more output now comes from larger, specialist producers.
-In 1999/2000, almost two-thirds of the Australian beef herd was carried in the larger, specialist properties in northern Australia, compared with less than 40 per cent in the early 1970s.
-Difference in the patterns of "industrialisation" between Australia and the US is another factor influencing the impact of the US cattle cycle on us.
+In 1999/2000, almost twothirds of the Australian beef herd was carried in the larger, specialist beef properties in northern Australia (Riley et al. 2001, p.3), compared with less than 40 per cent in the early 1970s (Reeves 1982, p.15).
+Differences in the patterns of "industrialisation" between Australia and the US are another factor influencing the impact of the US cattle cycle on Australia.